N2Man/images/README.md

-This repo is used for mt blog's images.
+This repo is used for my personal blog's images.